Everything Vibrators: Your Complete Guide To Personal Pleasure

 Suffice to say though, that this writer is an emphatic believer in the Gräfenberg spot and its role in facilitating mind-blowing orgasms.

-Aside from a talented partner, your next best bet for a great G-spot-focused orgasm is finding the right G-spot vibrator.
+Aside from a talented partner, your next best bet for a great G-spot-focused orgasm is finding the right G-spot vibrator and learning how to use it.
 On that note, I found a great G-spot vibe when I did a review of the Hot Octopuss Kurve.

 Even more than other types of sex toys, G-spotters can be even more difficult to select.